 ENISA helps to draft EU policy and law on network and information security.
 This also contributes to economic growth in Europe’s internal market.

 More information about ENISA's work in its annual work programme

-As laid down in the EU Regulations No 460/2004 and No 526/2013 concerning the European Union Agency for Network and Information Security, the bodies of the Agency comprise an Executive Director, a Management Board, an Executive Board and a Permanent Stakeholders group.
+As laid down in the EU Regulations No 460/2004 and No 526/2013 concerning the European Union Agency for Cybersecurity, the bodies of the Agency comprise an Executive Director, a Management Board, an Executive Board and a Permanent Stakeholders group.

 ENISA’s daily work is set out in the Agency’s annual work programme which is drawn up every year after wide-ranging consultations with ENISA’s Management and Executive Board.